tc39/proposal-decimal/README.md

 Mike Cowlishaw’s excellent [Decimal FAQ](http://speleotrove.com/decimal/decifaq.html) explains many of the core design principles for decimal data types, which this proposal attempts to follow.

-One notable point concerns *exposing* trailing zeroes: the Decimal champion group does not see these as being worth revealing to JS programmers.
-As Mike explains in [FAQ part 4: “Why is decimal arithmetic unnormalized?”](https://speleotrove.com/decimal/decifaq4.html), the underlying arithmetic is most naturally performed on *unnormalized* values.
-This proposal takes a hybrid approach: implementations may store and compute on unnormalized values, thereby keeping the performance and simplicity benefits Mike describes, and need only “normalize on the way out” when rendering a String or comparing values.
+One of those principles—that decimal arithmetic is most naturally performed on *unnormalized* values—shapes Decimal's "normalize on the way out" stance, discussed under [Data model](#data-model).

 ## Relationship of Decimal to other TC39 proposals

 ### BigInt

-This proposal can be seen as a follow-on to [BigInt](https://github.com/tc39/proposal-bigint/), which brought arbitrary-sized integers to JavaScript, and will be fully standardized in ES2020.
-However, unlike BigInt, Decimal (i) does not propose to intrduce a new primitive data type, (ii) does not propose operator overloading (which BigInt does support), and (iii) does not offer new syntax (numeric literla), which BigInt does add (e.g., `2345n`).
+This proposal can be seen as a follow-on to [BigInt](https://github.com/tc39/proposal-bigint/), which brought arbitrary-sized integers to JavaScript and was standardized in ES2020.
+However, unlike BigInt, Decimal (i) does not introduce a new primitive data type, (ii) does not propose operator overloading (which BigInt does support), and (iii) does not offer new syntax (numeric literals), which BigInt does add (e.g., `2345n`).

 ### Amount